-All our new Cotton On denim is made with 20-30% recycled cotton.
 We continue to make all our new Cotton On denim with 20-30% recycled cotton, and as industry technology advances we plan to increase the recycled cotton usage to 40% and 50% within our new denim.
 Better denim from start to finish, that doesn't compromise on quality or fit.

-Reducing our water usage
+Reducing our water usage Reducing our energy usage